 So now it’s time to look for competition.
 Do some research on your competition.

 Ahhh now we are looking at your competitors.
 Tell us all about them.
 Tell us about the coaches who are doing the exact same things that you want to be doing with your business.
 We are focusing only on coaches, not authors who became coaches.

 6. Which coaches are serving the audience that you want to serve?
 Who are their audiences?

 Try to pin down an audience, and come up with a version of who might work best for you.

-7. What issues in your life (be specific, and create your story) have you overcome, which the audience(s) in Question want to overcome?
+7. What issues in your life have you overcome, which the audience(s) in Question want to overcome?

 This will help your audience in relating to you.
 Think about the issues you’ve had in your life and how you’ve overcome them and how you can explain them in a story format.
 This will help your audience in relating to you and they will like your journey and that is going to motivate them to buy from you.

 This is a critical question because this will show how much that audience can relate to you.
 Be specific, and create your story.

 8. Why do you as a Coach Matter?